inabikarilibrary/inalib/inapedia/players/french/areirin.md

 # Areirin

-Areirin is a French player, maining Nomash.
+Areirin is a French :fr: player, maining Nomash.

 ## Achievements